Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Results

 This is shown in Fig.~\ref{fig:Triple-alpha compared}, where instantaneous yields are compared for our 9.5\,$M_\odot$ and 13\,$M_\odot$ progenitor models.
-In the first case, the outflow accelerates to supersonic speeds and then runs into the surrounding slower moving material forming a termination shock.
-This is the traditional neutrino-driven ``wind" regime~\cite{Duncan1986,Qian:1996xt,Thompson:2001}.
-In the second case, the greater mass swept up by the front shock creates a sufficient surrounding pressure to keep the outflow speed subsonic.
-In both cases, the outflows are proton-rich, with $Y_e\sim0.6$ at small radii, and the PNS radius is 19\,km, typical for $1\mbox{--}2$\,s after the shock launch.
-Notably, the PNS mass in the 13\,$M_\odot$ progenitor case is $1.8\,M_\odot$.
-This is necessary to obtain total entropy per baryon $S_\text{tot} \simeq 90$ (or \textit{radiation} entropy per baryon $S\simeq74$), as discussed below.
-The details of both models are supplied in the Methods section.
+In the first case, the outflow is in the traditional ``wind" regime~\cite{Duncan1986,Qian:1996xt,Thompson:2001}: it accelerates to supersonic speeds and runs into the surrounding slower moving material forming a termination shock.
+In the second case, the outflow speed remains subsonic throughout, thanks to the greater mass swept up by the front shock which creates a sufficient surrounding pressure.
+In both cases, the outflows have $Y_e\sim0.6$ at small radii and the PNS radius is 19\,km, typical for $1\mbox{--}2$\,s after the shock launch.
+Notably, the PNS mass in the 13\,$M_\odot$ progenitor case is $1.8\,M_\odot$, so that total entropy per baryon $S_\text{tot} \simeq 90$ (or \textit{radiation} entropy per baryon $S\simeq74$), as discussed below.
+The details of both models are supplied in Table~\ref{table:nuparams} of the Appendix. }

 For comparison, a calculation from Ref.~\cite{Jin:2020} with a parametrized wind outflow profile with $S_\text{tot} = 80$ is also shown.
-It is seen that the results in that case are close to our supersonic model.
-The main conclusion is that the yields of $^{92,94}$Mo and $^{96,98}$Ru in the model with a subsonic outflow---the regime previously overlooked in the context of the $\nu p$-process---are 1--2 orders of magnitude higher than with the supersonic wind.
+The results in that case are close to our supersonic model.
+The main conclusion is that the yields of $^{92,94}$Mo and $^{96,98}$Ru in the model with a subsonic outflow are 1--2 orders of magnitude higher than with the supersonic wind, {for reasons explained below.}

 We also examine the amounts of $^{92}$Nb synthesized in these calculations.
 Surprisingly, in the subsonic case it is produced in the necessary amounts to explain the solar system observations, while the standard lore says that this nuclide should not be made at all in the $\nu p$-process~\cite{Rauscher:2013}.
 We discuss this further in Secs.~\ref{subsec:physicsanalysis} and \ref{subsec:integrated}.